vision-web3/ethereum-contracts/dev/README.md

 # Testing Foundry Scripts with Role Signatures

 This guide explains the steps to test Foundry scripts that require role-based signatures for execution.
-The tests are designed to run against a Docker environment with predeployed Pantos contracts on Ethereum nodes.
+The tests are designed to run against a Docker environment with predeployed Vision contracts on Ethereum nodes.

 ## Prerequisites